-Code Geass: Lelouche of the Rebellion from Sunrise is an anime series centering on fan-favorite Lelouche vi Brittania, who is the villain protagonist.
+Code Geass: Lelouch of the Rebellion from Sunrise is an anime series centering on fan-favorite Lelouch vi Brittania, who is the villain protagonist.
 He leads a rebellion against the Holy Brittania Empire with his ability called Geass: Power of Absolute Obedience.

 This anime series features mechs (called Knightmare Frames) and their fight for dominance.
 Code Geass combines its characters' supernatural abilities with badass robots into one compelling story.